anonymous-researcher22003/SCOPE-and-REACH-Public-Codebase/README.md

 # SCOPE and REACH Public Codebase

 * Welcome to the public repository for the SCOPE and REACH paper!
-This repository includes the necessary code to reproduce the results of the SCOPE and REACH paper.
+* This repository includes the necessary code to reproduce the results of the SCOPE and REACH paper.
-Each sub-directory contains a separate README file that will outline how to reproduce the results generated in this codebase.
+* Each sub-directory contains a separate README file that will outline how to reproduce the results generated in this codebase.
-Additionally, the results files necessary to run the notebook files is being submitted to Physionet for publication.
+* The results files necessary to run the notebook files is being submitted to Physionet for publication.
 ![alt text](https://github.com/anonymous-researcher22003/SCOPE-and-REACH-Public-Codebase/blob/main/SCOPE%20and%20REACH%20Code/figures/flowchart.png)
 ```
 SCOPE and REACH Code/